softspiders/cra-ts-uilib-storybook-lerna-mvn-war/README.md

 # cra-ts-uilib-storybook-lerna-mvn-war

-Minimalistic React app in TypeScript based on UI lib with Storybook and building war by Maven.
+Minimalistic React app in TypeScript with UiLib and Storybook in Lerna and building war by Maven
-And all of this in Lerna monorepo.

 ## Feature tags